JaykeBird/ssui/README.md

 After that, you can start using the controls listed below!

 You can use just the one or two controls you need, or you can rebuild existing UIs or design all-new UIs with the Solid Shine UI controls.
-You can use these alongside the standard WPF controls with no issues or changes in their behavior.
+You can use these alongside the standard WPF controls with no changes in their appearance or behavior.

-Each window and control in Solid Shine UI includes a `ColorScheme` property, but if you don't want to use that, you can modify each control's appearance using the various brush properties (like any other WPF control).
-The `ColorScheme` property is useful if you're using multiple controls or windows from my library, and you want them all to share a similar appearance.
-For more details, continue to the next section.

-You can use the SsuiSample app included here as an example to get started with or to see the capabilities of the library.
+You can build and run the SsuiSample app included in this repo as an example to get started with or to see the capabilities of the library.

 Documentation is available on [the wiki here on GitHub](https://github.com/JaykeBird/ssui/wiki).

 ### Adding/using a ColorScheme

-If you're building your application's UI with many of my controls/windows (or almost entirely from these controls/windows), it's recommended that you set up a `ColorScheme` that all the windows and controls can access.
+If you're building your application's UI with many of my controls/windows (or almost entirely from these controls/windows), it's recommended that you set up a
+`ColorScheme` that all the windows can access.
 Each window and control class in Solid Shine UI includes a ColorScheme property, which you can use with WPF's binding features.

 There could be a number of ways to set this up, but here's the way that I personally use and I recommend to others.
 You start with placing a static ColorScheme class in your App.xaml.cs file:

 ```csharp
     public static ColorScheme ColorScheme { get; set; } = new ColorScheme(Colors.Green);
 ```

 You can create a ColorScheme based upon any base color you want to use (such as your app's branding color), or you can use `ColorScheme.CreateLightTheme()` or `ColorScheme.CreateDarkTheme()` for more standard light or dark themes.
 High-contrast color schemes are also built-in.
 You can also start from scratch and set each value individually if you'd like, too.

 From there, you can use a `FlatWindow` (drop-in replacement of the standard WPF window), which contains a `ColorScheme` property that all the child Solid Shine UI controls can bind to.
 Set up the UI and binding in the XAML side:

 ```XAML
 <flat:FlatWindow x:Class="MyApp.MyWindow" x:Name="window"